 Course Assessment Requirements:

-- Participation: Pass Requirement - Students must pass this assessment item to pass the course. - Students must pass the attendance and professional behaviour assessment in each clinical session.
-To pass the attendance component of this assessment item students must complete all allocated compulsory hours. professional behaviour assessment is based on the University Placement Policy (Policy000768) with specific reference to actions deemed as "misconduct" and "unprofessional" as defined by this policy and including observation of all policies and procedures set out by the University Podiatry Clinic in regard to all aspects of clinical practice.
+- Participation: Pass Requirement - Students must pass this assessment item to pass the course. - Students must successfully complete a clinical logbook consisting of attendance, professional behaviour and a reflective journal in each clinical session.
+To pass the attendance component of this assessment item students must complete all allocated compulsory hours. professional behaviour assessment is based on the University Placement Policy with specific reference to actions deemed as "misconduct" and "unprofessional" as defined by this policy and including observation of all policies and procedures set out by the University Podiatry Clinic in regard to all aspects of clinical practice.
 This assessment ensures students have appropriate knowledge and skills to behave in a professional and ethical manner on subsequent internal and external placement.
 Students not meeting the professional behaviour requirements for all clinical sessions will not meet the compulsory course component requirements for the assessment item and will be given a failed grade (FF) for the course.

 - NSW Health Verification Requirements - Mandatory NSW Health Verification Requirements must be met.